aminnairi/react-table/README.md

 ## Contributing

+The "Contributing" section outlines guidelines and instructions for individuals who want to contribute to the project.
+It may include details on how to report issues, how to submit code changes, coding standards, and best practices for contributing effectively.
+This section helps potential contributors understand the project's workflow and how to get involved.

 See [`CONTRIBUTING.md`](./CONTRIBUTING.md).

 [Back to summary](#summary)

 ## Changelog

+The "Changelog" section is a historical record of changes made to the project.
+It typically includes details about each release, such as new features, bug fixes, and other updates.
+Users and contributors use the changelog to track the project's progress, understand what's new, and assess the impact of changes on their use of the project.

 See [`CHANGELOG.md`](./CHANGELOG.md).

 [Back to summary](#summary)

 ## Code of conduct

+The "Code of Conduct" section defines the expected behavior and interaction standards for all project participants, including contributors, maintainers, and users.
+It sets a code of ethics and behavior guidelines to ensure a positive and inclusive environment.
+This section is essential for fostering a welcoming and respectful community around the project.

 See [`CODE_OF_CONDUCT.md`](./CODE_OF_CONDUCT.md).